Spin squeezing and concurrence under Lee-Yang dephasing channels: Multiprobes Coupled to one Bath Together

 \section{Multiprobes Coupled to one Bath Together}

-In this section, we obtain and analyse the coherence, the rescaled concurrence and the spin-squeezing parameter of one probe coupled to a many-body system.
+In this section, we obtain and analyse the coherence, the rescaled concurrence and the spin-squeezing parameter of probes coupled to a mutual many-body system.
 We compare them of both systems we have mentioned.

 To take advantage of exchange symmetry, our initial state is one-axis twisted state shown as Eq.~\eqref{rho_ss}.
-From the dephasing channel we showed in Sec.~\ref{Sec.
+From the dephasing channel $\mathcal{E}_{\Rmnum{2}}\left(\rho_P\right)$ we showed in Sec.~\ref{Sec.
 IV}, one can gain the coherence

 Employing Eqs.~\eqref{R} and~\eqref{rho_II}, we obtain the square roots of eigenvalues as follows: